 OCD can also exhibit itself in behaviors less routine and banal than daily chores.
 For a person with OCD, the urge to maintain a routine is strong, regardless of whether the consequences are positive or negative.
 A person with OCD is more likely to exhibit social behavior that is unpleasant or socially unacceptable and, in its more extreme forms, can even be dangerous.

 The onset of OCD is more likely to occur in late adolescence or early adulthood.
-The NIMH estimates that about 2.2 million adults in the United States have OCD.
+The NIMH estimates that about 1.2 percent of U.S. adults have OCD.

 Counseling centers at colleges and career schools are well-versed in diagnosing and treating OCD and its common corollary problems of anxiety and depression.
 As with other mental health issues, OCD counseling at colleges and in the community may or may not be covered by health insurance.
 More likely, insurance plans cover depression and anxiety and the therapist or counselor includes OCD behavior in the treatment plan.